We offer a wide variety of fact sheets on women's health topics

 -

-There are a number of health issues that DES exposed women over forty or approaching menopause need to consider.
+This fact sheet explains some of the health issues that DES (di-ethyl-stilboestrol or stilboestrol) exposed people over forty or approaching menopause need to consider.

 -